dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-03-14

 - Sent Ethan to participate Spring Badminton Camp
-- Placed order of Fridgaire washer and dryer set from Costco.ca for Evelyn Lane
+- Placed order of Frigidaire washer and dryer set from Costco.ca for Evelyn Lane
 - Asked Jakub about other fixes to confirm the maintenance services required

 - [L3MONSHAPE](#l3monshape)